Vaccine Webinar Series

-The Vaccine Education Center (VEC) at Children’s Hospital of Philadelphia, together with the Pennsylvania chapter of the American Academy of Pediatrics, is pleased to offer a Vaccine Webinar Series for healthcare providers.
+The Vaccine Education Center (VEC) at Children’s Hospital of Philadelphia, together with the Pennsylvania chapter of the American Academy of Pediatrics and Nesbitt School of Pharmacy at Wilkes University, is pleased to offer a Vaccine Webinar Series for healthcare providers.
 The series is supported by the Thomas F. McNair Scott Endowed Research and Lectureship Fund.

 Each Current Issues in Vaccines webinar presents topics being addressed by the Advisory Committee on Immunization Practices (ACIP), covered by the media or asked by parents.
 Specific topics will be available on the registration page approximately one to two weeks before each event.
 Each presentation will be 40 to 45 minutes, followed by 15 to 20 minutes of audience questions.